it2901/Skrp/README.md

 and make sure someone does a code review for you.
 Once its reviewed, you can merge / rebase it into develop.

+# Database setup
+You need to have a postgres server and client installed to be able to setup the database.
+Refer to [Postgresql downloads](https://www.postgresql.org/download/) for instructions on how to get postgres running.

+Once you have postgres running, you can run the `./db_setup.bash` script.
+You might need to make it executable, which you can do with `chmod +x db_setup.bash`